-- A. OSSE can: - Facilitate professional development and a community of practice for IHE instructors teaching Dual Enrollment. - B. Institutions of higher education can: - Intentionally select and train instructors for Dual Enrollment classes; and - Explore allowing qualified high school teachers who meet IHE qualifications to teach college courses at the high school, as long as the course is intentionally designed for quality (e.g., fulfilling National Alliance of Concurrent Enrollment Partnership accreditation standards) and meets institutional accreditation standards. - C. LEAs can: - Explore models of Dual Enrollment in which high school instructors with credentials to teach at a partnering college offer dual credit courses at the high school, as long as the course is intentionally designed for quality.
+- Facilitate professional development and a community of practice for IHE instructors teaching Dual Enrollment. - B. Institutions of higher education can: - Intentionally select and train instructors for Dual Enrollment classes; and - Explore allowing qualified high school teachers who meet IHE qualifications to teach college courses at the high school, as long as the course is intentionally designed for quality (e.g., fulfilling National Alliance of Concurrent Enrollment Partnership accreditation standards) and meets institutional accreditation standards.

+• Explore models of Dual Enrollment in which high school instructors with credentials to teach at a partnering college offer dual credit courses at the high school, as long as the course is intentionally designed for quality.